 My wife regularly works domestic miracles.
 Case in point: she actually reads her Bible first thing in the morning.

 She’s a mother with young children and a lot of responsibility.
-We never know how much sleep Mommy will get on any given night, and she occasionally has to microwave her first cup of coffee several times before being permitted by circumstances—three circumstances between the ages of 2 and 6, to be exact—to drink any of it.
+We never know how much sleep Mommy will get on any given night, and she occasionally has to microwave her first cup of coffee several times before being permitted by circumstances—three circumstances between the ages of two and six, to be exact—to drink any of it.
 So she doesn’t read her Bible every day.
 But every time I glance over her way at church I see that the ESV Readers Bible I got her has plenty of notes and marks in it; this is a mother who never stops trying to know and live the Bible.

 She wants her Bible study to be rich and rewarding; she wants to hit the veins of gold sometimes far beneath the surface.

 Busy moms—like the one to whom I’m married—are often pulled in a hundred different directions.
 They may be excused for thinking they have no time to learn complicated Bible software.
 Logos does have a learning curve, but you only have to go a short way up it to see a big difference in your Bible study.
-Here are two tips for doing just that (two instead of the usual three—since moms are busy and who has time to read the middle point in a blog post?).

 1. Pick a commentary and stick with it for a while.